china-fix/corevar/README.md

 * input/output files format:
     * input files format:
         * strain files: put all the fasta formated assemblies in script's working directory.
-        * --CDS refered file is a fasta formated file of CDS. the nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa'file.
+        * --CDS refered file is a fasta formated file of CDS.
+The nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa' file.
-        * --WASH_LIST refered file is a list name text file. each name corresponding one strain file's name.
+        * --WASH_LIST refered file is a name list text file.
+Each name corresponding one strain file's name.
 Example looks like below

     ```
     A.fasta